pmb59/bioconductor-ci-validator/README.md

-# Docker container access to Bioconductor
+# Bioconductor package CI validator

-Build and check with lastest Bioc version a list of packages cloned from GitHub.
+Build and check with Docker lastest Bioc version a list of packages cloned from GitHub.